pawelgrzybek/pawelgrzybek.com/content/posts/2025-06-30-top-picks-2025-june/index.md

 ---
 title: "Top picks — 2025 June"
-summary: ""
+summary: "Some news from WWDC, some inspiring notes in the difficult age of AI everything, CSS animation tricks, a bit of frontend humour, some CSS zoom and transition intricacies, and a great one about time in programming."
 ---

 I have been publishing fewer "picks" in my monthly series recently.
-This is because most of the tech nowadays is boring as hell, and I come across things that interest me a lot less often than years ago.
+This is because most of the tech nowadays is boring as hell, and I come across things that interest me a lot less often than in the past.
 Is it just my impression, or do you feel the same?
-Luckily, the long years of carefully maintained RSS feeds pay back and serve me as a main source of content I care about.
-Thank God I don’t need to rely on suggestions served by the social media algorithms and whatever the masses upvote on Hacker News.
+Luckily, the long years of carefully maintained RSS feed pays off and serves me as a main source of content I care about.
+Thank God I don’t need to rely on suggestions provided by the social media algorithms and whatever the masses upvote on Hacker News.
+To appreciate the content creators I follow, I recently created a [Blogroll page](/blogroll), and to ease the discoverability of good stuff, I would encourage you to do the same.

 As always, I aggregated all the gems for you all in a single place and also came prepared with a solid music proposition.